EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Evaluation

 Firstly, we show the effectiveness of our event-based hybrid pose tracking module by comparing the estimated trajectories against the ground truth pose in challenging situations (Section~\ref{Tracking Performance in Aggressive Motion and HDR Scenarios}).

 Secondly, we assess the mapping performance of EVI-SAM through four sets of experiments.
 The first set (Section~\ref{Mapping Performance in Diversity Scenarios}) evaluates the mapping performance across diverse scenarios to show the generation ability of our event-based dense mapping method.
-Section~\ref{Mapping Performance Comparison with Baselines} compares our 3D mapping approach with other 3D reconstruction baselines.
+The second set of experiments compare our 3D mapping approach with different mapping baselines, including those relying on event-based (Section~\ref{Mapping Performance Comparison with Baselines}), image-based (APPENDIX~\ref{appendices:Mapping Performance Comparison with Traditional Image-based Methods}), learning-based (APPENDIX~\ref{appendices:Mapping Performance Comparison with Learning-based Methods}), and NeRF-based (APPENDIX~\ref{appendices:Mapping Performance Comparison with NeRF-based Methods}) methods.
 Moreover, Section~\ref{Mapping Performance in Challenge Situations} evaluates our mapping performance under challenging situations, such as HDR (Section~\ref{Mapping Performance in HDR}), and the scenarios involving aggressive motion (Section~\ref{Mapping Performance in Aggressive Motion}).
-Section~\ref{Full System Onboard Evaluation} evaluates the overall system on the onboard platform, including comparing local mapping with a commercial depth camera and assessing the global event-based 3D dense reconstruction performance.
+Section~\ref{sectioin: Full System Onboard Evaluation} evaluates the overall system on the onboard platform, including comparing local mapping with a commercial depth camera and assessing the global event-based 3D dense reconstruction performance.

 Finally, the analysis of the computational performance and the discussion of the limitations are completed in Section~\ref{Running Time Analysis} and Section~\ref{Discussion of Limitations}, respectively.